harvard-cs263/harvard-cs263.github.io/rst/writeup-buffer-overflows.rst

 .. tip::

-    Since the repository lives on your VM and ``scp`` is a pain, it's probably easiest to download all files in ``articles/`` from your fork's GitHub page.
+    Since the repository lives on your VM and ``scp`` is a pain, it's probably easiest to download all files in ``articles/`` from the repo's GitHub page.

 Study the web server's code, and find examples of code that is vulnerable to memory corruption via buffer overflows.
 Write down a description of each vulnerability in the file ``bugs.txt``; use the format described in that file.
 For each vulnerability, describe the buffer which may overflow, how you would structure the input to the web server (i.e., the HTTP request) to overflow the buffer, and whether the vulnerability can be prevented using stack canaries.
 Locate at least 5 different vulnerabilities.